-O365 Licensing Guide
+Microsoft Online Services Licensing Guide

-The NHSmail service (The Service) allows health and care organisations to access O365 services using their existing NHSmail identity.
-The Service provides a nationally provisioned O365 licence but also offers a bring-your-own licence model, where organisations can locally procure Microsoft O365 licences from re-sellers and onboard them to NHSmail
+The NHSmail service allows health and care organisations to access O365 services using their existing NHSmail identity.
+The Service provides two nationally provisioned M365 licence types (M365 E3 for NHSmail Enhanced Users and M365 F3 for NHSmail Standard Users) but also offers a bring-your-own licence model, where organisations can locally procure Microsoft Online Service licences from re-sellers and onboard them to NHSmail.

-This guide is for organisations that want to onboard their locally procured O365 licences to the NHSmail shared tenant, including those with pre-existing licences that they wish to transfer from another Office 365 tenant to the NHSmail shared tenant.
+This guide is for organisations that want to onboard their locally procured M365 licences to the NHSmail shared tenant, including those with pre-existing licences that they wish to transfer from another Office 365 tenant to the NHSmail shared tenant.
 Please visit the most appropriate section below for advice on:

 O365 Licence True-Ups and Anniversaries